Mythical-Github/UnrealAutoMod/README.md

 * To setup the virtual env, UnrealAutoMod uses [uv](https://github.com/astral-sh/uv), you must have a valid python and git install, for git, you may need your ssh keys setup
 * Download the Development.zip from the latest [release](https://github.com/Mythical-Github/UnrealAutoMod/releases/latest).
 * Unzip to wherever you'd like, and run the setup bat file
-* There are several bat files to help ease development
+* There are several other bat files to help ease development
-* To learn more about using uv's check out their [documentation](https://docs.astral.sh/uv/)
+* To learn more about using [uv](https://github.com/astral-sh/uv) check out the [documentation](https://docs.astral.sh/uv/)

 <h2>💻 References</h2>